SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 layout: redirect
 ---

-**Asset type** is a blueprint or template to create **Assets** [Link to assets to be provided here]. **Asset type** defines how the asset will look like, when created.
+**Asset type** is a blueprint or template to create [Assets](/dtm/asset-hierarchy/#assets). **Asset type** defines how the asset will look like, when created.
 Using a single asset type, multiple instances of assets can be created.
 But every asset belongs to only one **Asset type**, it cannot have multiple asset types as the source template.

-**Asset type** consists of one or more **Custom properties** [Provide hyperlink to Custom properties here].
+**Asset type** consists of one or more [Custom properties](/dtm/asset-types/#property-library).
 Once the asset type is created, it can be used to create various different assets.

 Navigate to Asset types page via path “Configuration > Digital twin library > Asset types”.